crimist/ctf/cybersci2022/badfab1/README.md

 ![dashboard](dashboard.png)

-Looking at the 2000 login requests from a single IP address and the amount of `HTTP401`s it's obvious that the hackers managed to bruteforce their way in.
+Looking at the 2000 login requests from a single IP address and the amount of `HTTP401`s it's obvious that the attackers managed to bruteforce their way in.

 To find out which password was correct I navigated to the discovery page.
 There I put in a search for all requests to `/login` that returned `HTTP200`.